-Naples, Fla. — UBS engaged in gross misconduct when it marketed more than $900,000 in Lehman notes to a charitable trust as a safe and “principal protected” investment after public warning signs about Lehman Brothers’ financial solvency had surfaced, according to a claim filed today by the Vernon Healy law firm.
+Naples, Fla. — UBS engaged in gross misconduct when it marketed more than $900,000 in Lehman notes to a charitable trust as a safe and “principal protected” investment after public warning signs about Lehman Brothers’ financial solvency had surfaced, according to a claim filed today by the Vernon Litigation Group law firm.

 The charitable trust, which gives to environmental causes, the arts and youth programs, stands to lose more than a $1 million on Lehman notes and other structured products sold to it by UBS.